-The Department of Environment and Energy of the Australian Federal Government maintains a National Heritage List containing places of historic or natural heritage importance to the nation.
+The Department of Agriculture, Water and the Environment of the Australian Federal Government maintains a National Heritage List containing places of historic or natural heritage importance to the nation.
 For example, the site of the first Government House, the Australian War Memorial, the Sydney Harbour Bridge, Melbourne Cricket Ground and the Qantas Hanger at Longreach.
 You can view all the places here: https://www.environment.gov.au/heritage/places/national-heritage-list.

 Commonwealth Heritage Register

-This list is also managed by the Department of Environment and Energy of the Australian Government, but includes only places owned or controlled by the Australian Government.
+This list is also managed by the Department of Agriculture, Water and the Environment of the Australian Government, but includes only places owned or controlled by the Australian Government.
 This includes all Post Offices, Defence/Military Sites, lighthouses, the National Gallery of Australia and Kirribilli House.
 You can view a list here: https://www.environment.gov.au/heritage/places/commonwealth-heritage-list.